This site now includes my workflow for Research Note-taking in Zotero

 Here is a way to show and hide them easily.

-Open your .spacemacs file (usually called dotspacemacs for clarity) with a text editor like TextWrangler, or, with Spacemacs itself do
+You could open your .spacemacs file (usually called dotspacemacs for clarity) with a text editor like jEdit, but it is more convenient to use Spacemacs itself: do

 SPC f e d

 There you should find a line with “markdown” you can uncomment this, if you like, to give you the markdown layer.
 You will need to enter “insert” state by pressing the “I” key.
 Your cursor should change from a block to a bar.